 - Factors Affecting Rural Consumer Behaviour

-The user’s needs and wants of the rural market are different.
-Thus, the rural consumer possesses distinctive characteristics.
+The user’s needs and wants in the rural market are different.
+Thus, the rural consumer possesses distinctive characteristics from urban consumers.

 Consumers are less literate due to fewer educational facilities.